defrak2/readme-generator/README.md

 Download the file <index.js>.
 Install inquirer ^8.2.4 within the folder that this application resides.

 ## Usage
 By using the command line you can utilize this application by running “node index.js” on an integrated terminal that has installed inquirer already.
-Then follow the prompts to create the README.md
+Then follow the prompts to create the README.md.

+Video on how to use the application: https://drive.google.com/file/d/1HKB9Rop8EzzGMgwBQN_avtd4Somatkno/view?usp=sharing

 ## License
 MIT License